teuk/mediabot_v3/plugins/scripts/README.md

 `data.config` is the only structured envelope field: one level deep, scalar values only.
 Every other field keeps the flat scalar/array contract.

+## Cookbook

+[COOKBOOK.md](COOKBOOK.md) is the "how do I do X" companion to this
+reference: minimal contract, argument validation, timer lifecycle, event fields by type, misroute silence, per-route configuration, and the survival rules — each recipe pointing to the shipped example that implements it.

 ## Safety boundary

 The bridge validates script paths, prevents directory/symlink escape, chooses a